quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 Mr. Richardson was great!
-He’s very knowledgeable, patient, & understanding.
-He takes his time to break down everything & was always there to answer any questions I’ve had.
+He's very knowledgeable, patient, & understanding.
+He takes his time to break down everything & was always there to answer any questions I've had.
 Positive
 Professionalism